-From this point onward, many screenshots are displayed with inverted colors to optimize printing this manual on paper.
+The screenshots of the control interface are shown with inverted colors, to facilitate the printing of this manual.

 Monitoring area

 The upper zone is fixed and remains visible in all screen modes, both in the MONITORING screen and in the SETUP screen.